 News and Updates

-- This project was advertised and bid with contract awarded in September 2013.
+- The grading contract was awarded in September 2013.

 - Project is currently under construction.

 - Improvements at the Pomeroy Street railroad crossing are nearly complete.

 - Final grading and track construction are underway.